Vought Rising

-Vought Rising is an upcoming American satirical superhero television series created by Eric Kripke for Amazon Prime Video, serving as a prequel series to The Boys, which is based on the comic book of the same name by Garth Ennis and Darick Robertson.
-The series will star Jensen Ackles as Soldier Boy and Aya Cash as Stormfront, who will both reprise their roles from The Boys, alongside Elizabeth Posey and Will Hochman.
+Vought Rising is an upcoming American satirical superhero television series developed by Paul Grellong for Amazon Prime Video, serving as a prequel series to The Boys and Gen V, which is based on the comic book of the same name by Garth Ennis and Darick Robertson.
+The series will star Jensen Ackles as Soldier Boy, Aya Cash as Clara Vought, and Mason Dye as Bombsight, who will reprise their roles from The Boys, alongside Will Hochman, KiKi Layne, Jorden Myrie, Nicolò Pasetti, Elizabeth Posey, Ricky Staffieri, and Brian J. Smith.
 It will be the fourth series in The Boys franchise.

+Vought Rising is expected to premiere on Amazon Prime Video in 2027.

 Premise

 The series follows a twisted murder mystery about the origins of Vought in the 1950s, the early exploits of Soldier Boy, and the diabolical maneuvers of Stormfront.